spizzkid/cplusplusPractice/cs 132/solution/note.md

-This folder is the solution of the cs 132 assignment.
+This folder cotains the solution of the cs 132 assignment.